7 Best Crutches of 2026

 Crutch Type Matched to Injury

 The single most important decision is crutch type.
 Axillary (underarm) crutches are the standard for acute post-surgical recovery of up to eight weeks and are appropriate when the user has adequate upper body strength.
 Forearm (Lofstrand) crutches suit long-term or permanent users who benefit from a more natural gait, hand-free functionality when seated, and elimination of axillary nerve risk.
-Platform crutches are the clinical standard when wrist, hand, or grip pathology makes hand-weight-bearing impossible.
-Hands-free knee crutches are appropriate only for below-knee injuries where the knee itself is intact and can bear weight safely.
+Hands-free knee crutches are appropriate only for below-knee injuries where the knee itself is intact and can bear weight safely, and only for users without balance impairment, elderly status, or pathology on the uninjured leg.

-Poorly fitted crutches are the primary cause of crutch-related nerve injuries.
+Sizing errors are the #1 return reason for crutches purchased online.
+Several products in this review (BodyMed, Millennial Medical) are sold in size-specific SKUs that match the user's height range — buyers must measure user height and select the correct SKU at checkout.
 For axillary crutches, the top pad should sit 1 to 2 inches below the armpit with the user standing upright and wearing their normal shoes.
 The hand grip should be set so the elbow bends 20 to 30 degrees — not straight, and not deeply flexed.
 At discharge from a hospital or surgical center, a physical therapist or occupational therapist should perform crutch fitting, not the patient independently at home.
 For forearm crutches, the cuff should sit approximately 1 to 2 inches below the elbow joint with the wrist in a neutral position on the grip.

 Weight Capacity and User Body Weight

 Standard aluminum crutches typically carry a 250–300 lb capacity.
-Users who approach or exceed the stated weight capacity should seek bariatric-rated crutches explicitly rated to 400–500 lbs — standard crutches used by heavier patients create a structural failure risk and a significant fall hazard.
-Bariatric crutches use heavier-gauge aluminum tubing and wider bases.
+The Carex folding crutch in this review caps at 250 lbs and must not be purchased without verifying user body weight against this limit.
+Users who approach or exceed the stated weight capacity should select a bariatric-rated alternative — the Millennial Medical in-Motion Pro at 400 lbs and the Ergobaum 7G at 360 lbs are the highest-capacity options in this review.
+Standard crutches used by heavier patients create a structural failure risk and a significant fall hazard.
 Never assume a standard crutch is appropriate for a large-frame user without verifying the rated weight capacity against the user's actual body weight.

 Duration of Use

 Duration is the most underweighted factor in crutch selection.
-For two weeks of post-surgical recovery, a standard $35 axillary crutch is entirely appropriate — the ergonomic improvements of a $250 forearm crutch provide negligible benefit at that timescale.
-For recovery durations of six weeks or more, the ergonomic, nerve-safety, and comfort advantages of forearm crutches and upgraded axillary pads become clinically meaningful and worth the investment.
-For permanent or long-term mobility assistance, forearm crutches with ergonomic grips are the professional standard.
+For two weeks of post-surgical recovery, a standard $40 axillary crutch like the BodyMed or Drive Medical is entirely appropriate — the ergonomic improvements of a $250 forearm crutch provide negligible benefit at that timescale.
+For recovery durations of six weeks or more, the ergonomic, nerve-safety, and comfort advantages of forearm crutches and articulating tips become clinically meaningful and worth the investment.
+For permanent or long-term mobility assistance, forearm crutches with ergonomic grips like the Ergobaum 7G or KMINA carbon fiber are the professional standard.

 Terrain and Lifestyle Requirements

 Standard crutch tips provide adequate traction on dry indoor surfaces and typical outdoor pavement.
-Users who navigate wet environments, gravel, uneven terrain, or snow should replace standard rubber tips with all-terrain or ice-tip crutch attachments.
-For users who travel frequently or use public transit, a folding crutch reduces storage complexity significantly.
+Users who navigate wet environments, gravel, uneven terrain, or snow should replace standard rubber tips with all-terrain or ice-tip crutch attachments — and budget for tip replacement on a near-immediate cadence with the Drive Medical, which wears tips quickly.
+For users who travel frequently or use public transit, a folding crutch reduces storage complexity significantly — the Carex folds in half for airline overhead bins, and the KMINA carbon fiber folds to 21.6 inches.
 Stairs require bilateral axillary or forearm crutches and a specific learned technique — the iWALK hands-free device is not appropriate for stair negotiation in the early learning period.

 Upper Extremity Strength and Conditioning